 Teaching and learning

-Our children’s discovery of an exciting, rigorous, broad and ambitious curriculum is the core purpose of our school.
-Bringing the curriculum to life happens through the medium of teaching and learning, and the more efficient and effective the teaching, the greater the learning.
+Our students’ discovery of an exciting, rigorous, broad and ambitious curriculum is the core purpose of our school.
 The more we compel our students to think deeply, and the more skilfully we do this, the greater the learning, so the greater the impact the school is having.

-There is no use prescribing a lesson format or procedures as the ‘best way to teach’, but there do exist several universal underlying principles of excellent teaching practice, that teachers must ensure they are considering, striving towards and reflecting on, in every lesson, so that their students may thrive academically, flourish and grow as young people, and understand what they are learning and why.
+We will achieve this by ensuring that students feel a sense of belonging and acceptance within the academy, that students’ efforts, skills and values are recognised to build self-esteem, that learning environments feel safe, encouraging active participation, risk taking and positive engagement and, through maintaining high standards underpinned by the expectation that everyone works hard and tries their best.
+Universal principles of excellent teaching practice are what our teachers must ensure they are considering, striving towards and reflecting on, in every lesson, so that their students may thrive academically, flourish and grow as young people, and understand what they are learning and why.

 At JCA we strive for our teaching to be: